Beekeeping isn’t a hobby. It’s a commitment.

 The result?
 Dead hives.
 Disappointment.
 Confusion.
 And in some cases, a lingering guilt they carry for years.

-If you’re not ready to learn, truly learn, this isn’t the path for you.
-Beekeeping requires understanding colony cycles, pests and diseases, seasonal behaviour, swarming instincts, local laws and safety considerations for both you and your neighbours.
+If you’re not ready to learn—truly learn—this isn’t the path for you.
+Beekeeping requires an understanding of colony cycles, pests and diseases, seasonal behaviour, swarming instincts, local laws, and safety considerations for both you and your neighbours.

 You’re Also Signing Up to Manage Pests and Disease